UnexomWid/remem/docs/README.md

                 size_t line = 0);
 ```

-Like `re::malloc`, but takes the size by reference (i.e. the size will be updated to the new, rounded one).
+Like `re::malloc`, but rounds the size for alignment (if enabled) and takes the size by reference (i.e. the size will be updated to the new, rounded one).

 ##### Params